apinf/api-guidelines/request-parameters.md

 * as query parameters
 * in body

-All parameters, they types and the way they are used must be described in generated documentation.
+All parameters, their types and the way they are used must be described in generated documentation.

 ## Parameters as part of URL